lwu35/AI-Scientist-v2/README.md

 ```

 Once the initial experimental stage is complete, you will find a timestamped log folder inside the `experiments/` directory.
 Navigate to `experiments/"timestamp_ideaname"/logs/0-run/` within that folder to find the tree visualization file `unified_tree_viz.html`.
-After all stages are complete, the writeup stage begins.
+After all experiment stages are complete, the writeup stage begins.
 The writeup stage typically takes about 20 to 30 minutes in total.
 Once it finishes, you should see `timestamp_ideaname.pdf` in the `timestamp_ideaname` folder.
 For this example run, all stages typically finish within several hours.

 ## Citing The AI Scientist-v2